abargher/asquaredos/README.md

 # asquaredos

-A tiny "OS" for the Raspberry Pi Pico implementing timesharing through and process switching.
+A tiny "OS" for the Raspberry Pi Pico implementing timesharing through process switching.

 By: Alec Bargher and Gus Waldspurger